raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_6.md

 ![basicgrid](images/basicgrid.png)

-As you can see, a `Grid` is a list of lists.
-Each list becomes a row in the `Grid`.
+As you can see, a `Grid` is a list of lists, where each list becomes a row in the `Grid`.

-We can span certain elements across the grid using `SpanFromLeft`.
+You can use `SpanFromLeft` to span elements across the grid, like in the example below:

 ```
 Grid[{{"hello", SpanFromLeft}, {"bye", "hi"}}]
 ```
 ![span from left](images/basicgridspan.png)

-We can draw a frame around the outside using `Frame -> True`, and we can make the frame thick by using `FrameStyle -> Thick`.
+You can use `Frame -> True` to draw a frame around the outside, and you can use `FrameStyle -> Thick` to make the frame thick.

 ```
 Grid[{{"hello", SpanFromLeft}, {"bye", "hi"}}, Frame -> True, FrameStyle -> Thick]
 ```
 ![frame grid](images/basicgridframe.png)

-We can also add extra space inside the `Grid` using `Spacings`.`Spacings` takes two dimensions: horizontal and vertical, in a list.
+You can also use `Spacings` to add extra space inside the `Grid`.`Spacings` takes two dimensions, horizontal and vertical, in a list.
 The horizontal number makes each column in the grid a certain width.
 The vertical number makes each row in the grid a certain height.

 ```
 Grid[{{"hello", SpanFromLeft}, {"bye", "hi"}}, Frame -> True,